-Island Peak (6,160 m.) also known as Imja Tse peak, is similar to ‘an island in the seas of ice’, though it is the technology a difficult peak for climbing one of the thrilling and paradise peaks for having awesome sceneries of majestic mountains of nearby and so forth and foremost, prepare oneself for having the summit to the higher mountains.
+Island Peak (6,160 m) also known as Imja Tse, is similar to ‘an island in the seas of ice’, though it is the technology a rugged peak for climbing one of the thrilling and paradise peaks for having awesome sceneries of majestic mountains of nearby and so forth and foremost, prepare oneself for having the summit to the higher mountains.

-Located in the Khumbu region, Island Peak (6,160 m.) also popularly known as Imja Tse peak, is one the most famous and demanded peaks for climbing in Nepal, especially in Everest Region.
-Island peak, the name in itself is self-explanatory.
-The peak looks similar to the island of ice.
-This is therefore why the peak initially was known as Imja peak, and later on was given by British National, Eric Earle Shipton as Island peak, as this peak looked like ‘an island in the seas of ice’.
+Located in the Khumbu region, Island Peak (6,189 m) also popularly known as Imja Tse Peak, is one the most famous and demanded peaks for climbing in Nepal, especially in Everest Region.
+Island Peak, the name in itself is self-explanatory.
+The peak looks similar to the Island of ice.
+This is therefore why the peak initially was known as Imja Peak, and later on was given by British National, Eric Earle Shipton as Island peak, as this peak looked like ‘an island in the seas of ice’.
 As Shipton depicted the sight as being like an island as he saw from Dingboche, the site today is no different than a long time back.

 How popular the Island peak is for climbing, an official data recorded between the years 2006 to 2010 shows it clearly.
-Within this four years period, as many as 12,000 people had obtained the permission.
-Comparatively, island peak is technically the most difficult peak for having a summit, and therefore, though obtained permission many people could not ascend to the top of the peak.
+Within this four years period, as many as 12,000 people had obtained permission.
+Comparatively, Island peak is technically the most difficult peak for having summit, and therefore, though obtaining consent many people could not ascend to the top of the peak.
 Therefore, Footprint Adventure recommends you make adequate preparation prior to being on a peak climbing trip.
 We have carefully designed the itineraries and the whole trip with adequate acclimatization, but the success of the summit depends more on the guide and climbing team as well as the kind of preparation.

-After you have a UNESCO World Heritage sightseeing tour in and around the Kathmandu valley, you will then begin Island peak climbing trip with a short flight from Kathmandu to Lukla and then you begin real trekking through Phakding, you will reach Namche Bazaar, where you will stop for one day in order to have acclimatization.
+After you have a UNESCO World Heritage sightseeing tour in and around the Kathmandu valley, you will then begin the Island peak climbing trip with a short flight from Kathmandu to Lukla.
+Then you begin real trekking through Phakding, you will reach Namche Bazaar, where you will stop for one day in order to have acclimatization.
 At Namche, you will roam around the village of legendary Sherpa, enjoy their local dishes and delicacies, and explore the Buddhist monastery.
-Next day you will continue trekking to Gokyo valley, Thaknak, crossing Cho La pass, you will reach Gorakshep, Everest Base Camp and retrace down to Kala Patthar, Lobuche, Chhukung and finally reach Island Base Camp, after ascending to the top of the peak, you will retrace down to Namche Bazaar, finally at Lukla and then fly back to Kathmandu.
+The next day you will continue trekking to Gokyo valley, Thaknak, crossing Cho La pass, you will reach Gorakshep, Everest Base Camp, and retrace down to Kala Patthar, Lobuche, Chhukung and finally reach Island Base Camp, after ascending to the top of the peak, you will retrace down to Namche Bazaar, finally at Lukla and then fly back to Kathmandu.

 Highlights of Island Peak Climbing & Everest Base Camp Trek